keivanipchihagh/ML-Dev-Ease-Classification-vs.-Generation/README.md

 ### Community Strength Analysis
 Another insightful feature would be the number of (unique) contributors or the frequency of their contribution to both "text classification" and "text generation" repositories.
 Having more active contributors means it is more highly for bugs to be fixed and questions to be answered over sites like [stackoverflow](https://stackoverflow.com/) or [github](https://github.com/).

+## Final Notes
+**"Text Generation"** models have more popularity, by both *likes* and *downloads* parameters over [huggingface](https://huggingface.co/).
+This was proved by the number of spaces that use these categories, where **"Text Generation"** showed a significant dominance on various filters (i.e. tag and pipeline_tag).
+Furthermore, the average repository size for models on this category are quite smaller, and the same applies to the *number of files* as well.
+All-inclusive, it can be assumed that **"Text Generation"** models are easier to use by software developers based on my analysis.
+However, more analysis has been provided [here](https://github.com/keivanipchihagh/ML-Dev-Ease-Classification-vs.-Generation#step-4---further-analysis) which can further prove or deny this assumption.